Business basics

 There’s no shortage of 2FA solutions on the market, but the approach and the technology they use can vary.
 Talk to your information security expert about the best solution for your business.

 Implementing 2FA will vary from system to system.
 For cloud-based services, you may be able to enforce 2FA for all staff that have access to that service.
-For services that you manage or build yourself, you can refer to CERT NZ's critical controls for more advice.
+For services that you manage or build yourself, you can refer to CERT NZ's Critical Controls for more advice.

-Critical controls: Multi-factor authentication – CERT NZ
+Multi-factor authentication and verification - CERT NZ(external link)

 Get help